njweber2/mpas_python-1/README.md

 --> Add more plotting functions to a) plotting_mpas_mesh.py and b) plotting_mpas_latlon.py

+--> Rename classes in mpasoutput

+--> Add operational and reforecast CFSv2 capabilities

 --> Add NCEP reanalyses to the verification datasets

 --> Start writing MJO/tropical convection evaluation tools